Updated: Oct 20, 2022

 Music: Tango music is central to this dance.
 Music for dancing is rhythmic.
 Non-Tango, non rhythmic Tango (songs [cancion], Piazzolla after 1947, Latin & pop fusion) and alternative rhythms are not used.
 The couple steps together, on the beat.
 The pace and variation of the dance is driven by the underlying rhythm, the melodic rhythm, and an interpretation of the melody.
 Learning: This dance does not lend itself to structured, curriculum-based teaching.
 Mastering technique, similar to mastering a language, an instrument or a sport, is essential in order to build a vocabulary for a non-learned conversation.
 It is a slow process that requires long-term application to basic technique.
-As a result, this dance requires years of dedicated application and only attracts and retains those people who can reasonably quickly get an understanding of the potential of the dance and are prepared to make the journey.
+As a result, this dance requires years of dedicated application to become really competent, and only attracts and retains those people who can reasonably quickly get an understanding of the potential of the dance and are prepared to make the journey.
 The dance is not competitive.

-Classic and International Tango as essentially different dances using mostly the same music and often the same terminology.
+Classic and Contemporary Tango as essentially different dances using mostly the same music and often the same terminology.
 Their objectives and technique are different.
 Whilst most milongas around the world accept a mixture, they are not totally compatible.
 Classic Tango is at its best in a calm, concentrated environment that allows brain patterns to align, similar to group meditation.
-International Tango requires more space and is more concerned with personal or artistic expression.
+Contemporary Tango requires more space and is more concerned with personal or artistic expression.

 Mixing learning between teachers of the different dance styles does not work.
 The technique for the two dances is very different.

 New recruits to Tango are well-advised to watch the dancers, choose which dance they prefer, seek it out, and stick to it.